oroinc/documentation/bundles/platform/MicrosoftSyncBundle/index.rst

 OroMicrosoftSyncBundle
 ======================

+.. hint:: Microsoft 365 calendar synchronization is available since OroCRM v4.2.5.
+Task synchronization is available since v4.2.6.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 OroMicrosoftSyncBundle enables integration with Microsoft 365 in the Oro applications via |Microsoft Graph API|.

 The bundle allows to synchronize calendar events and tasks between the Oro application and Microsoft 365.